PrAnaViz/pranaviz.github.io/about.md

   layout: page
 ---

-## **About**

 PrAnaViz is a project built by the [Environmental Chemistry and Public Health Group](https://people.bath.ac.uk/bkh20/) at the University of Bath.
-It aims to aggregate and normalize England's national level prescription data published by NHS BSA., for all groups of drugs.
+It aims to aggregate and normalize England's national level prescription data published by NHS BSA, for all groups of drugs.

 ***PrAnaViz*** and ***PrAna*** package were built as a part of the **Wastewater Fingerprinting for Public Health Assessment (ENTRUST)** project funded by **University of Bath**, **Wessex Water** and **EPSRC IAA** *(grant no. EP/R51164X/1)*.